Federal Rules of Evidence and Experts: The Ultimate Guide

 4. the expert has reliably applied the principles and methods to the facts of the case

 The overarching aim of Rule 702 is to establish the relevance and reliability of the expert’s opinion.
 Rule 702 was amended in response to the seminal Supreme Court decision, Daubert v.
-Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), which outlines a non-exhaustive list of factors for the courts to consider when determining the expert testimony admissibility.
+Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), which outlines a non-exhaustive list of factors for the courts to consider when determining the admissibility of expert evidence.
 Although the specific Daubert factors are not codified in Rule 702, Rule 702 was amended broadly enough to allow consideration of any of the factors enumerated in Daubert and its progeny.

 In consideration of Daubert’s holding that the court functions as a “gatekeeper,” Rule 702 grants wide judicial discretion in determining admissibility.
 Most importantly, the breadth of Rule 702, along with the case law that follows, establishes that exclusion of expert testimony is the exception rather than the rule.

-Rule 703 – Bases of an Expert’s Opinion Testimony
+Rule 703 – Basis of an Expert’s Opinion Testimony

 An expert may base an opinion on facts or data in the case that the expert has been made aware of or personally observed.
 If experts in the particular field would reasonably rely on those kinds of facts or data in forming an opinion on the subject, they need not be admissible for the opinion to be admitted.
 But if the facts or data would otherwise be inadmissible, the proponent of the opinion may disclose them to the jury only if their probative value in helping the jury evaluate the opinion substantially outweighs their prejudicial effect.